Restore Your Relationship With

 “Thanks for helping us work through our major issues, this has saved our relationship and strengthened our communication and commitment to one another.” — Client feedback

-Won’t talking about it just make me feel worse?
+3. Won’t talking about our problems just make us feel worse?

 It can be difficult to share the most intimate parts of your life with someone you don’t know, but we see counseling as relationship enhancement, and so do many of our clients.

 Better communication leads to increased trust, better sex, and greater happiness overall, so getting your feelings out on the table is a worthwhile investment.
 In fact, after their sessions, many couples go out for dinner.
 They treat the counseling session as a kind of “date night.”